 Orkun Kasap studied architecture in Turkey, Denmark and Switzerland between 2004-2012.
 After receiving his BSc in Architecture with distinction from Kocaeli University (Turkey) in 2008, he worked in architectural practices such as Emre Arolat Architects, Istanbul, and EM2N, Zurich.
 He also collaborated in a number of projects for architectural design competitions and was awarded with several prizes.
 After receiving his Diploma in Architecture from ETH Zurich in 2012, he joined the Chair of Architecture and Digital Fabrication at ETH Zurich and assisted the FABRICATE 2014 Conference organisation and publication.
 Orkun Kasap joined the NCCR Digital Fabrication during its foundation stage in 2014 as an assistant and continues to work as a research and management assistant.

-Kaitlin McNally comes from a life science background, with over nine years of research experience in the USA, Italy and Switzerland.
-She completed her PhD in Science and Policy at the University of Zürich in July, 2017.
-Kaitlin McNally joined the NCCR as the Policy and Project Coordinator in October, 2017, where she coordinates research proposals and is focused on addressing the question of the socio-economic impacts of digital fabrication in architecture and construction.
+Coming from a background in life sciences, Kaitlin McNally obtained her PhD in Science and Policy from the University of Zürich.
+She joined the NCCR Digital Fabrication at ETH Zurich as the Policy and Project Coordinator in 2017, where she coordinates research proposals and is focused on addressing the question of the socio-economic impacts of digital fabrication in architecture and construction.